MohamedBeydoun/atlas/README.md

 $ atlas generate <resource> [options]
 ```

-NOTE: all generate subcommands must be used in the new project's root directory
+NOTE: All generate subcommands must be used in the new project's root directory.
+Also, preferably, resource names should be singular as the cli will change to plural as needed.

 **atlas generate model**